-- (2) It extends to the whole of India. - (3) It shall come into force on such date as the central government may, by notification in the official Gazette, appoint. - (4) It shall apply in the first instance to every establishment engaged in Life Insurance - 2.
-Definition.- In this Act, unless the context otherwise requires,- - "establishment" means a company or corporation engaged in life insurance industry (a) - (b) "prescribed" means prescribed by rules made under this Act; - (c) "fund" means the Life Insurance Agents Welfare Fund constituted under section 3 - (d) The expression "Life Insurance Agent" shall have the same meaning as is assigned to it in the Insurance Act- 1938,LIC Act 1956, the Insurance Regulatory and Development Authority Act 1999 and the Insurance Laws (Amendment) Act 2015, and includes Advisor, establishment for hire or reward to do any work relating to promotion of sales or business, Sales Promoter, Sales Executives, Intermediaries) employed or engaged in or both, but does not include any such person engaged in a supervisory capacity.

-- 3. (1) The Central Government shall set up a fund to be known as the Life Insurance Agents Welfare Fund - (2) The Fund shall consist of contributions from Central Government, the Life Insurance company/corporation and the Agents - The Fund shall be managed by LIC and administered by a Board, consisting of - (a) the union finance minister, who shall be its ex-officio Chairperson - (b) two members who shall be the representatives of the Insurance Regulatory and Development Authority; - (c) one member from Life Insurance Corporation of India - d) two members representing the LIC Agents who shall be nominated by LIC from the largest Agents organization registered under Trade Union Act - The salary and allowances payable to, and other terms and conditions of service of members of the Board shall be such as may be prescribed. - 4.
-The fund shall be utilized for the following purpose:-

-- (i) payment of compensation to next of kin of Insurance Agents in case of death. - (ii) Payment of old age pension after an Insurance Agent has attained the age of sixty years and a minimum of 10 years of continuous agency - (iii) payment of family pension to the dependents of the deceased Insurance Agents; - payment of premium for the medical insurance of the insurance Agents (iv) - deem necessary Board may the other purposes Welfare of Insurance Agents. - 5.
-Issue of appointment letter: Every employer in relation to a life insurance agent shall furnish to such Agent a Licence in such form as may be prescribed.
+- (3) It shall come into force on such date as the central government may, by notification in the official Gazette, appoint. - (4) It shall apply in the first instance to every establishment engaged in Life Insurance industry. - 2.
+Definition.- In this Act, unless the context otherwise requires,- - (a) "establishment" means a company or corporation engaged in life insurance industry - (b) "prescribed" means prescribed by rules made under this Act; - (c) "fund" means the Life Insurance Agents Welfare Fund constituted under section 3 of this Act. - (d) The expression "Life Insurance Agent" shall have the same meaning as is assigned to it in the Insurance Act- 1938,LIC Act 1956, the Insurance Regulatory and Development Authority Act 1999 and the Insurance Laws (Amendment) Act 2015, and includes Advisor, Sales Promoter, Sales Executives, Intermediaries) employed or engaged in any establishment for hire or reward to do any work relating to promotion of sales or business, or both, but does not include any such person engaged in a supervisory capacity. - 3.
+(1) The Central Government shall set up a fund to be known as the Life Insurance Agents Welfare Fund. - (2) The Fund shall consist of contributions from Central Government, the Life Insurance company/corporation and the Agents - (3) The Fund shall be managed by LIC and administered by a Board, consisting of - (a) the union finance minister, who shall be its ex-officio Chairperson; - (b) two members who shall be the representatives of the Insurance Regulatory and Development Authority; - (c) one member from Life Insurance Corporation of India - (d) two members representing the LIC Agents who shall be nominated by LIC from the largest Agents organization registered under Trade Union Act. - (4) The salary and allowances payable to, and other terms and conditions of service of members of the Board shall be such as may be prescribed. - 4.
+The fund shall be utilized for the following purpose:- - (i) payment of compensation to next of kin of Insurance Agents in case of death. - (ii) Payment of old age pension after an Insurance Agent has attained the age of sixty years and a minimum of 10 years of continuous agency. - (iii) payment of family pension to the dependents of the deceased Insurance Agents; - (iv) payment of premium for the medical insurance of the insurance Agents - (v) such other purposes as the Board may deem necessary for the Welfare of Insurance Agents. - 5.
+Issue of appointment letter.- Every employer in relation to a life insurance agent shall furnish to such Agent a Licence in such form as may be prescribed.